 Instead of looking at symptoms, we look at the root causes of your illness, so that we can treat them more effectively.
 Here are some of the practices of functional medicine that help us do this.

 Not only does functional medicine prescribe running more tests, but it also provides a better scale for test results.
 With traditional medicine, there’s a range or reference of what’s considered normal.

 However, falling within a few numbers out of a range can mean that you’re still at risk for developing a disease.
 Functional medicine takes this into account, whereas traditional medicine doesn’t.

 While traditional medicine has a tendency to throw medication at medical problems, functional medicine instead examines the root causes of a disease.
 It looks at the factors that lead to a disease that causes it in the first place, so that your health problems can be addressed at the root.

 Functional medicine customizes your treatments

 In mainstream medical care, you’re basically given the same treatment, usually medications, that is given to every other person who has the disease.
 Functional medicine, instead, understands that everyone’s body is different.
 Instead, treatment is customized to your biological, genetic, and lifestyle factors, to treat the person and not just the disease.

 Start healing with functional medicine today

 At WellCentric Health & Aesthetics, we take the time to really listen to how your health impacts you.
 We take a complete look at all the factors of your health that may be causing you illness.
 Thus, functional medicine, while it does place an emphasis on preventative care, is an effective method for treating illnesses.
 Call us to set up an appointment and start receiving more personalized care today.

+Looking for information about functional medicine in Reno?
 Doctors who practice functional medicine are trained to see the human body not as a collection of independent systems, but as one connected system.
 They treat each patient as a person, not just as someone who has a presenting symptom.